Epilepsy Surgery in Infancy Allows Toddler to Walk, Talk, and More

 By Morgan deBlecourt

 Left: Lily Twiddy during a hospital stay in 2021.
-Right: Lily smiles outside her home in Fayetteville, NC in 2023.
+Right: Lily at her home in Fayetteville, NC in 2024.

 Seven-month-old Lily Twiddy was having up to 30 seizures a day despite taking six different epilepsy medications.
 Doctors worried that continued seizures could prevent Lily from learning to walk, talk, and develop normally.
 In June 2021, Duke epilepsy experts surgically removed an abnormal part of Lily’s brain that was causing her seizures.
 The operation stopped Lily’s seizures completely.
 Now the active toddler loves playing outside and is gaining more motor function and language skills every day.
 “Epilepsy surgery saved our daughter’s life and gave her a chance to thrive as a happy little girl,” said Lily’s mother Holly Twiddy.